JakeChampion/fetch/README.md

 ### Caveats

-The `fetch` specification differs from other ajax implementations in mainly two ways that bear keeping in mind:
+The `fetch` specification differs from `jQuery.ajax()` in mainly two ways that bear keeping in mind:

 * The Promise returned from `fetch()` **won't reject on HTTP error status** even if the response is a HTTP 404 or 500.
 Instead, it will resolve normally,